pydantic/pydantic/docs/usage/types.md

 `typing.Tuple`
 : see [Typing Iterables](#typing-iterables) below for more detail on parsing and validation

+`subclass of typing.NamedTuple`
+: Same as `tuple` but instantiates with the given namedtuple and validates fields since they are annotated.
+  See [Annotated Types](#annotated-types) below for more detail on parsing and validation

+`subclass of collections.namedtuple`
+: Same as `subclass of typing.NamedTuple` but all fields will have type `Any` since they are not annotated

 `typing.Dict`
 : see [Typing Iterables](#typing-iterables) below for more detail on parsing and validation

+`subclass of typing.TypedDict`
+: Same as `dict` but _pydantic_ will validate the dictionary since keys are annotated.
+  See [Annotated Types](#annotated-types) below for more detail on parsing and validation

 `typing.Set`
 : see [Typing Iterables](#typing-iterables) below for more detail on parsing and validation